Small, full time Reggio Emilia preschool program conveniently located in the heart of the Grand Lake / Lake Merritt area of Oakland, CA.

 Learn more about our Director’s founding vision…

-Program format: Throughout the day, periods of indoor and outdoor project work and free-play are punctuated by opportunities for quiet rest/nap time, small and large group interaction, meal times and snacks.
+Program format: Throughout the day, periods of indoor and outdoor project work, free-play and choice times are punctuated by opportunities for quiet rest/nap time, small and large group interaction, meal times and snacks.

-All of the self-guided learning areas set up during free-play provide a variety of sensorial, cognitive and fine- and gross-motor experiences for the children to engage in.
-Our indoor art studio, cozy reading corner, writing center and project planning and building areas are always available for spontaneous use.
+All of the self-guided learning areas set up during free-play and choice times provide a variety of sensorial, cognitive and fine- and gross-motor experiences for the children to engage in.
+Our indoor art studios, cozy reading corners, writing centers, math and science materials, dramatic play nooks and project design, planning and building areas are always available for spontaneous use.
 Music, movement and read-aloud story times are central to our daily routine.

 Meals and snacks: Meal and snack times provide enjoyable occasions for engaging in meaningful conversation and cooperative participation (with regard to preparation, serving, clearing, etc.).
 Our program offers a well balanced, protein-rich lunch and wholesome morning/afternoon snacks served family style, with children and teachers seated together at a group table.